erhardtconsulting/relational-databases/exercises/5_sql_grundlagen/3 - Sponsorenverwaltung.md

 -- Ansprechperson im Verein erfassen
 INSERT INTO Sponsorenkontakt (PersID, SponID)
 VALUES (
-    (SELECT PersID FROM Person WHERE Name = 'Meier' AND Vorname = 'Thomas'), (SELECT SponID FROM Sponsor WHERE Name = 'Tech Solutions AG') );
+    (SELECT PersID FROM Person WHERE Name = 'Meyer' AND Vorname = 'Petra'), (SELECT SponID FROM Sponsor WHERE Name = 'Tech Solutions AG') );
 ```